miqnni/multiplayer-snake-game/README.md

 Press Space to start the game.

 One player controls the snake with W, A, S, D and the other one controls it with arrow keys.
 Eat the appearing food to enlarge your snake.
+If your snake collides with (any of the following):

+-   itself
+-   map edges
+-   the opponent's snake

-If your snake collides with itself, map edges or the opponent's snake, you lose and the other player wins.
+you lose and the other player wins.
 If both snakes collide (with map edges or any snake body) at the same time, the game ends in a draw.

 More updates on how to install the game will be provided here later.

+Sample change on another git branch.